-The program is accredited by the Commission on Accreditation of Allied Health Education Programs by review of the Joint Review Committee for Education in Diagnostic Medical Sonography.
-The program was awarded full ten -year reaccreditation September 18, 2015.
-This process required the writing of a self-study report and site visit by other educators from around the country.
-More information about the process is available upon request from the program faculty.
+The program's vascular concentration is accredited by the Commission on Accreditation of Allied Health Education Programs by review of the Joint Review Committee for Education in Diagnostic Medical Sonography.

 JRCDMS Standards for Programs in Sonography

 The A-B Tech Sonography Program has chosen programmatic accreditation by the Joint Review Committee for Education in Diagnostic Medical Sonography (JRCDMS).
 The JRCDMS Standards must be complied with by the program and are a way to insure minimum standards for the development and self-assessment of programs in Sonography.
 A copy of the current standards is available upon request of the department chairperson.
 The Diagnostic Medical Sonography Program is CAAHEP accredited in Abdominal-Extended, Obstetrics & Gynecology and Vascular Sonography Concentrations upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography.